 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Joint Stock Company Siberian Coal Energy Company's score of 10 is higher than 82% of the industry.
+Joint Stock Company Siberian Coal Energy Company's score of 4 is lower than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Joint Stock Company Siberian Coal Energy Company is not committed to any reduction initiatives we track.
+Joint Stock Company Siberian Coal Energy Company is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.